assen-totin/cdn/README.md

 ## Platforms

-The following tags are known to build on the below plaforms:
+The following tags are known to build on the below platforms:

 - 0.16.x: RHEL-9 (nginx-1.20, libjwt-1.x, libxml2-2.9)
 - 0.17.x: RHEL-10 (nginx-1.26, libjwt-3.x, libxml2-2.12)
+- 0.18.x: RHEL-10 (nginx-1.26, libxml2-2.12, janssons-2.14-3, openssl-3.5.1-7)

 # Authorisation

+Authorisation is built from three components:

+- Authorisation method: supported are JWT, session ID  and transparent (completely offloaded)
+- Request type: specifies the format of the request that will be sent to the authorisation body: SQL, JSON, XML or MongoDB.
+- Transport type: specifies the connection type to the authorisation body: MySQL, PostgreSQL, Oracle, Mongo, Redis, Internal, HTTP, TCP, Unix domain socket as well as the special pre-authorised (preauth) type.

 ## Method